 Over the past few years I’ve learned that subtle color grading is much more effective than slamming contrast on all of your footage.

-I’ve also been using LUTs to help establish a grade much quicker on my flat footage.
+I’ve also been using LUTs for premiere to help establish a grade much quicker on my flat footage.

 LUTs (lookup tables) are an amazing tool then that can help your footage go from average to excellent.
 If you know how to use them correctly.